marciocaraballo/stars_wars_species/README.md

 ## Considerations

-- No error states were considered to keep scope shorter
+- No error or loading states were considered to keep scope shorter.
-- No loading states were considered to keep scope shorter
+- No e2e were considered as the app is quite small.
-- Tests were added but it is likely coverage is not 100%
+- Tests were added but it is likely coverage is not 100%.
+- To simplify the code in `App.tsx`, an api utility was added on top of fetch API.
+There's only one function to call in order to do multiple API calls: one to get the list of available species in the specified movie, and calls to each individual species endpoint.
+- Only GET api calls are necessary.

 ## Changes applied to original instructions